 Yield of spike per pot

 When it came to the gladiolus types and treatments varied considerably.
 The highest spike yield per pot was seen with GA3 160 ppm (30.90), which was followed by GA3 120 ppm (30.31).
 The control group treatment T1 (20.20) had the lowest spike yield, ornamental plants exhibit a great deal of variation in their growth patterns, colours, flowering structures, and flower sizes and shapes.
-There-fore, environmental factors, especially combined temperature and light, are known to have a significant impact on a cultivar's performance in terms of growth and yield.
+Therefore, environmental factors, especially combined temperature and light, are known to have a significant impact on a cultivar's performance in terms of growth and yield.
 This might be due to availability of more nutrients reserved on larger corm and plants take this opportunity to consume more food during vegetative and reproductive stage of plant.
 Healthy plants increases the rate of photosynthesis and helps to translocation of assimilates to the storage food component and ultimately plant produces highest yield of spikes.
 The findings of MK Islam et al. (2017) were similar.

 Yield of corms per pot